By Jamie Webber

 5. Do a Post-Holiday Reboot

 Getting back into the swing of things can be largely helped with a big fat glass of juice.
 As we know here at Reboot, drinking juice and juice cleansing can be a very quick way to reset your hunger signals to get your body back in balance.
-Doing a short 5 – 15 day cleanse can be just what you need to stay healthy through the holidays.
-We have a Guided Reboot that starts December 1st to help you do just that.
-Sign up before it’s too late!
+Doing a 15-Day Guided Reboot can be just what you need to stay healthy through the holidays.

 Claire shares more tips here.